 If the offender insists that they did not offend, if the offender is actively harassing you, or if direct engagement is not a good option for you at this time, then you will need a third party to step in.

 If you are at the Summit or another RDAP event, find the Code of Conduct helper.
-They should be listed on the Summit website and designated by a nametag.
+They should be designated next to their name on Zoom or on their nametags.
 If you can't find the CoC helper, there will be other organizers available to help if the situation calls for immediate action.

 We encourage you to talk to the CoC helper or another organizer directly so we can help immediately.
 However, if that is not possible, you can report the incident through the Incident Report Form or an email to the CoC helper (firstname.lastname@example.org).

 For incidents on the listserv, the messages are not moderated but the list is maintained by the RDAP Board.

 If the incident doesn't pass the first step (discussion reveals offense was unintentional, apologies said, public note or community is informed of resolution), then there's not much the community can do at this point since the incident was resolved without outside intervention.

 If incident results in corrective action, the community should support the decision made by the helper in Step 2 if they choose corrective action, like ending a talk early or banning from the listserv, as well as support those harmed by the incident, either publicly or privately (whatever individuals are comfortable with).

 If the helper in Step 2 runs into issues implementing the CoC, then the helper should come to the community with these issues and the community should revise the CoC as they see fit.

 People will have opinions about how the CoC is enforced.
 Some will argue that a particular decision was unfair, and others will say that it didn't go far enough.
 We can't stop people having opinions, but what we could do here is have constructive discussions that lead to something tangible (affirmation of decision, change in CoC, modify decision, etc.).